UI-Gurus/tutorials/react.md

 export default MyForm;
 ```

 What are the interesting things on this component?
-Well, as we saw in the description of what a controlled component is, this component has a method to handle changes and a method to submit the form.
+Well, this component has a method to handle changes and a method to submit the form.
 The `handleChange` method looks for the `name` and the `value` of the form element that has changed and update the local state with that information as a pair of `key` and `value`.
-Note that we are using the handy ES6 computed property name syntax to update the state key corresponding to the given input name:
+Note that the handy ES6 computed property name syntax is used to update the state key corresponding to the given input name:

 ```javascript
 this.setState({[name]: value})
 ```

-Therefore it is important that every form element in this case has a name, so we van later access it by this name and get its corresponding value.
+Therefore it's important that every form element in this case has a name, so they can later be accessed by this name and get their corresponding value.

-Note that in this case there is no initial state, we don't have any pair of `name` and `value` when this component is created, this is the same as we'd have had an initial state like `this.state =  {name: null}` or something like that, not necessary at all.
+Note that in this case there is no initial state, there is no any `name` and `value` pair when this component is created, this is the same as it had an initial state like `this.state =  {name: null}` or something like that, not necessary at all.

-Ok now go to `App.js` file import our form component, place it in the `render` method and see prove it!
-If you for the first time leave one of the `inputs` empty and click the submit bottom you will se something like "Charlie undefined", or "undefined Brown" depending on which `input` you left empty.
-This is because the first time no key with `name` or `lastName` resides in the `state` of the component and in the `handleSubmit` method we are accessing that values, well maybe have always an state in our components is useful.
-Add that line of code to the component to confirm the change on the behavior.
+Now on `App.js` file the form component can be imported and placed in the `render` method.
+If the first time when the submit button is clicked one of the `inputs` is empty something like "Charlie undefined", or "undefined Brown" will be displayed on the page depending on which `input` was empty.
+This is because the first time no key with `name` or `lastName` resides in the `state` of the component and in the `handleSubmit` method those values are accessed.
+Well maybe always have an initial state in the component is useful.

 ## Lifting State Up

 To share a state between two components, the most common operation is to move it up to their closest common ancestor.
 This is called "lifting state up", in other words removing the local state from the descendant component and move it into its ancestor instead.
-So, we want to have a shared state: when we update an input, an other component should reflect the change and vice versa. the descendant component become controlled.
+The descendant component become controlled.
 Lifting state involves writing more boilerplate code that two-way approaches, but as a benefit, it takes less work to find and isolate bugs.
 Since any state lives in some component and that component alone can change it, the surface area for bugs is greatly reduced.

 How it works?
-Well [here](https://facebook.github.io/react/docs/lifting-state-up.html) are a complete and an extensive tutorial on how accomplish it, but basically if we have two components each one with its own state and we want to update one of them in response to changes in the other, we need to move up both local states.
+Well [here](https://facebook.github.io/react/docs/lifting-state-up.html) are a complete and an extensive tutorial on how accomplish it, but basically if there are two components each one with its own state and we want to update one of them in response to changes in the other, it's necessary to move up both local states.
 This means create an ancestor component that wraps the children components with a unique source of information and pass down this information via props.

 ## References